12 Feb What is springtime like in Wadi Rum desert?

 New-born goat, sheep and camels

 Goat and sheep give birth only once a year.
-The gestation time for both sheep and goats is about 5 months.
+The gestation time for both sheep and goats is about five months.
 Traditionally many baby goat and sheep are born in spring.
 Most goats and sheep bring 1 or 2 young at a time.
 Some can bring up to 4 new-borns.
 Our camels mostly give birth once in 2 years.
 Their gestation time is between 12 and 14 months.
 Most of them are born in early spring as well.
-So as you will understand right now you can see many new-borns in our desert.
-Many camels roam around the valleys closer by the village in spring.
+So as you will understand right now, you can see many new-borns in our desert.
+Many camels roam around the valleys closer to the village in spring.
 So do the herds of sheep and goat.
-Altogether you have a far change of seeing all these animals and their new-borns during a desert tour in springtime.
+Altogether you have a fair chance of seeing all these animals and their newborns during a desert tour in springtime.
 As many herds are grazing in the valleys nearby Rum village.

 See you in Wadi Rum desert,

 Team Wadi Rum Nomads